North Dakota Motorcycle Permit Practice Test 2026

 Where to Take the Test

 The motorcycle permit test is taken at any North Dakota DOT driver license office, or remotely via KnowToDrive online testing.
 Walk-ins are generally accepted at testing locations.
-The written test is available in English, Spanish.
+The written test is available in English, Arabic, Spanish.

 Gear and Equipment Requirements